 So I set about teaching myself how to decorate my home with moldings.

-Like many homeowners, I was on a very tight budget.
+The problem was, like many homeowners, I was on a very tight budget.

 The Learning Curve

-I didn’t know a thing about woodworking, let alone moldings, so I toured expensive new homes to see what kind of moldings they had.
+A the beginning I didn’t know a thing about woodworking, let alone moldings, so I toured expensive new homes to see what kind of moldings they had.

 But time and again I came away from these homes unimpressed.